kigalithm/rwalang/README.md

 ## Contributing

-We welcome contributions to rwalang!
+We welcome contributions to kgt_rwalang!
 If you have suggestions for improvements, bug fixes, or want to add more linguistic features or data, please follow these steps:

 1. Fork the repository on GitHub
 2. Create a new branch for your feature or bugfix.